Fictitious assets are expenses presented as assets.

 Factors to Consider:

-Management deemed this loss as unforeseen and decided to recognize the loss over the next five years based on the above reasons mentioned.
-We need determine the period of amortization of such loss is as per the following considerations:
+Management deemed this loss unforeseen and decided to recognize the loss over the next five years based on the above reasons.
+We need to determine the period of amortization of such a loss as per the following considerations:

-- Company will be able to complete the plant construction within the next six months.
+- The company will be able to complete the plant construction within the next six months.

-- Company will be able to revive the business within a year
+- The company will be able to revive the business within a year

-- Profits will start normalizing from the 2nd year of revival
+- Profits will start normalizing from the 2nd year of the revival

-So, the Management decided to recognize the remaining $5 Billion loss equally over the next five years to ensure uniform spread.
+So, Management decided to recognize the remaining $5 billion loss equally over the next five years to ensure a uniform distribution.

 Runners Insight:

-The factors that require consideration vary with the facts of the scenario, industry in which the entity operates, internal factors like a revival of business, financial stability, and external factors like insurance claims receivable.
-The above considerations in the above example are provided to give a holistic understanding of the Management thought process.
+The factors that require consideration vary with the facts of the scenario, the industry in which the entity operates, internal factors like a revival of business, financial stability, and external factors like insurance claims receivable.
+The above considerations in the above example provide a holistic understanding of the Management thought process.
 Thus, the entity needs to study all these factors before recognizing these losses as fictitious assets or miscellaneous expenditures and determining the amortization period for such losses.

-How to Record Journal entry for Fictitious Assets?
+How to Record a Journal Entry for Fictitious Assets?

 Let’s understand how to record the Journal entry for the Fictitious assets in this scenario.